utech626/XPathTools2022/readme.md

 # XPath Tools
-Comming soon VS 20222 version of the XPath Tool Extension.
+A Pre-Release is available at  [VS 20222 XPath Tool Extension] (https://github.com/utech626/XPathTools2022).

 A Visual Studio Extension which can run any XPath and XPath function; navigates through results at the click of a button.
 Can show and copy any XPath incl.
 XML namespaces, avoiding XML namespace induced headaches.
 Keeps track of the current XPath via the statusbar.